-- 1. Land at Pulens Lane, Sheet is allocated for the development of 30 to 32 residential dwellings (class C3 use) and publicly accessible open space.
-Planning permission will not be granted for any other uses.
-The National Park Authority will prepare a Development Brief to assist the delivery of the site. - 2.
-Detailed proposals that are in broad conformity with the Development Brief and meet the following site specific development requirements will be permitted: - a) A publicly accessible cycle and pedestrian route should be provided through the entirety of the site from Pulens Lane to the eastern boundary; - b) An area of publicly accessible open space should be provided adjacent to the River Rother: - c) Enhance biodiversity and provide for protected species; - d) Protect and enhance trees within the site worthy of retention; - e) Provide suitably landscaped transition at the site boundaries; - f) All residential development to be located in Flood Zone I; - g) Floor levels of habitable areas, where appropriate and proven necessary, - to be designed to take into account flood risk and climate change; - h) Incorporation of a buffer strip between the development and Flood Zone 3b, the extent of which should be investigated as part of the master planning process;
+- 1. Land at Pulens Lane, Sheet is allocated for the development of 15-18 residential dwellings (class C3 use) and publicly accessible open space.
+Planning permission will not be granted for any other uses. - Detailed proposals that are in broad conformity with the Development Brief and meet the following site specific development requirements will be permitted: - a) A publicly accessible cycle and pedestrian route should be provided through the entirety of the site from Pulens Lane to the eastern boundary; - b) An area of publicly accessible open space should be provided adjacent to the River Rother; - c) Enhance biodiversity and provide for protected species;

+- d) Protect and enhance trees within the site worthy of retention; - e) Provide suitably landscaped transition at the site boundaries; - f) All residential development to be located in Flood Zone 1; - g) Floor levels of habitable areas, where appropriate and proven necessary, to be designed to take into account flood risk and climate change; - h) Incorporation of a buffer strip between the development and Flood Zone 3b, the extent of which should be investigated as part of the master planning process; - i) Safe vehicular and pedestrian access and egress should be provided (including during flooding);